Course Content and Outcome Guide for NRS 110

 Intended Outcomes for the course

-1. Conduct a culturally and age appropriate health assessment, and interpret health data, such as screening for biological and psychosocial health risks, evidence of safe and healthy habits, developmental tasks and vulnerabilities, family functioning.
+1. Conduct a culturally and age appropriate health assessment, and interpret health data, such as screening for biological and psychosocial health risks, evidence of safe and healthy habits, developmental tasks and vulnerabilities, and patterns family functioning.

-2. Develop a plan of care that is family-centered, and developmentally and culturally appropriate using evidence such as clinical guidelines and integrative literature reviews, to help facilitate a clients health behavior change.
+2. Develop a plan of care that is family-centered, and developmentally and culturally appropriate using evidence such as clinical practice guidelines and integrative literature reviews, to help facilitate a clients health behavior change.

-3. Use effective communication to establish a therapeutic relationship and advocate for a health behavior change based on assessment of health risks.
+3. Use effective communication to establish a therapeutic client-centered relationship and advocate for a health behavior change based on assessment of health risks.

 4. Design and evaluate a health behavior change for self and for a selected client using relevant evidence and family/cultural data.